euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

 The .apk file is the one to upload to the management console.

-# Appendix: How to generate a signed Android package every build [How to generate a signed Android package every build]
+# Appendix: How to generate a signed Android package every build
 You can configure Gradle to build a signed Android package file (APK) every time you build the application by following these instructions.
 These are provided here for convenience; for definitive information, see the Android developer